2021 Track Record

 2002 TrendReport Q1-Q2

-In keeping with its 15-year tradition, Birnbach Communications, Inc. (www.birnbachcom.com), an independent PR and social media agency, today issued its annual list of top media and marketing trends for 2017, which are influenced by consumers’ evolving social media habits.
+As it has for the last 16-years, Birnbach Communications, Inc. (www.birnbachcom.com), an independent PR and social media agency, today issued its annual list of top media and marketing trends for 2018, which are influenced by consumers’ evolving social media habits.

-The complete list of more than a dozen predictions is being rolled out on the agency’s blog, PRBackTalk: blog.birnbachcom.com.
+The complete list of more than a dozen predictions is being rolled out on the agency’s blog, PRBackTalk: blog.birnbachcom.com or check out bonus predictions here.

 Tell us what you think.
 Did we get it right?
 Are we way off base?
 Drop